-Your smile depends on simple dental care habits, such as brushing and flossing.
+Your smile and your overall health depend on simple dental care habits, such as brushing and flossing.
 But are you using the right techniques?
 Follow these steps to protect your oral health.

 Brushing for oral health

 Oral health begins with clean teeth.
-Keeping the area where your teeth meet your gums clean can prevent gum disease, while keeping your tooth surfaces clean can help you stave off cavities.
-Consider these brushing basics from the American Dental Association:
+Keeping the area where your teeth meet your gums clean can prevent gum disease, while keeping your tooth surfaces clean can help you stave off cavities and gum disease.

 - Use the proper equipment.
 Use a fluoride toothpaste and a soft-bristled toothbrush that fits your mouth comfortably.
 Consider using an electric or battery-operated toothbrush, which can reduce plaque and a mild form of gum disease (gingivitis) more than does manual brushing.
 These devices are also helpful if you have arthritis or other problems that make it difficult to brush effectively.

 - Know when to replace your toothbrush.
-Invest in a new toothbrush or a replacement head for your electric or battery-operated toothbrush every three to four months — or sooner if the bristles become frayed.
+Invest in a new toothbrush or a replacement head for your electric or battery-operated toothbrush every three months — or sooner if the bristles flay or become irregular.

 Flossing for oral health

-You can't reach the tight spaces between your teeth and under the gumline with a toothbrush.
+You can't reach the bacteria in the tight spaces between your teeth and under the gum line with a toothbrush.
 That's why daily flossing is important.
 When you floss:

 - Don't skimp.
 Break off about 18 inches (46 centimeters) of dental floss.
 Wind most of the floss around the middle finger on one hand, and the rest around the middle finger on the other hand.
 Grip the floss tightly between your thumbs and forefingers.

 - Be gentle.
 Guide the floss between your teeth using a rubbing motion.
 Don't snap the floss into your gums.
-When the floss reaches your gumline, curve it against one tooth.
+When the floss reaches your gum line, curve it against one tooth, making a c shape.